omricohen888-art/agalist-shopping-assistant/README.md

 ## 🚀 Application Modules & Capabilities

-Agalist is built with a focus on UX and efficiency.
+Agalist is built with a focus on UX, efficiency, and financial awareness.
 Here is a breakdown of the core modules:

 ### 1. Smart List Management
 * **Intuitive Item Entry:** Quickly add items with smart suggestions.
-* **Quantity Control:** Easily adjust quantities directly from the main view.
-* **Categories & Organization:** Items are automatically sorted or manually categorized (e.g., Dairy, Produce) for an optimized path through the store.
+* **Categories & Organization:** Items are automatically sorted to optimize the shopping path.
+* **Language Focus:** The application is tailored specifically for the **Hebrew** language, featuring a fully optimized **Right-to-Left (RTL)** interface.

+### 2. Financial Insights & Budgeting 💰
+* **Expense Tracking:** Provides real-time visibility into estimated shopping costs.
+* **Smart Summaries:** Helps users track their spending habits and manage the household budget effectively during the shopping trip.

-### 2. Real-Time Collaboration (The Core Engine)
+### 3. Real-Time Collaboration (The Core Engine)
 * **Family Sync:** Powered by Supabase Realtime, changes made on one device appear instantly on others.
 No refresh required.
 * **Live Status Updates:** See when a family member marks an item as "bought" in real-time.

-### 3. User Experience (UX)
+### 4. User Experience (UX)
-* **Cross-Platform Design:** A fully responsive interface that adapts seamlessly from 4k desktop monitors to mobile screens.
+* **Cross-Platform Design:** A fully responsive interface that adapts seamlessly from desktop monitors to mobile screens.
 * **PWA Support:** Installable as a native-like app on iOS and Android devices for offline access and quick launch.
 * **Secure Authentication:** Frictionless login using Google OAuth or Magic Links.